 Turns a string into a URL, applying (what appear to be) Netscape's conventions on automatically specifying the scheme: a string starting with a slash gets the scheme "file", while all others get the scheme "http".

 '''

 (url->string URL) → string?

 URL : url?

 '''

 Generates a string corresponding to the contents of a url struct.
-For a "file:" URL, the URL must not be relative, the result always starts file://, and the interpretation of the path depends on the value of file-url-path-convention-type:
+For a "file:" URL, the URL must not be relative, and the result always starts file://.